You can install ArcGIS Web Adaptor on its own using the steps provided here, or you can install silently using command line parameters.

 How to install ArcGIS Web Adaptor

-- Review the master agreement and accept it if you agree.
+- Review the license agreement and accept it if you agree.
 Click Next to continue with the installation.

 - Browse to the ArcGIS Web Adaptor installation folder.
 Deploy the arcgis.war file to your Java application server on a website running on port 80.
 For instructions on how to deploy a .war file, refer to the documentation for your Java application server.

 - Connect the ArcGIS Web Adaptor with Portal for ArcGIS by completing the steps in Configuring ArcGIS Web Adaptor.

 After installation, the Web Adaptor will display in the language specified by your Java application server.
 To change the language, consult the product documentation for your Java application server.